usnistgov/nist-mud/README.md

 ### Manual Testing ###

 You should run the test environment on a separate VM.
-Mininet settings may interfere with your settings on your host otherwise.
-We assume that OpenDaylight is on another host (it can be co-resident if you wish).
+Otherwise, Mininet settings may interfere with your settings on your host.
+We assume that OpenDaylight is on another host different from your emulation VM (it can be co-resident if you wish).

 #### Configure the Mininet VM ####